Dog Bite Prevention Tips

 Children are especially susceptible to injuries due to their small stature, so it is doubly important they understand how to prevent dog bites.
 359,223 children ages 1 to 14 were bitten by dogs between 2010 and 2012.
 Whether or not you have a dog, make sure your children are well-informed about the risks of dog bites and how to prevent them.

 If you or a loved one was injured by a dog, contact an experienced lawyer as soon as possible.
-Maggiano, DiGirolamo & Lizzi are experienced in premises liability and can work to recover damages for you and your family.
+Maggiano, DiGirolamo & Lizzi are experienced premises liability lawyers and can work to recover damages for you and your family.